CS789Team/TicketTaggerWithPSO/README.md

 Explain for some of terminologies:

 fastText : fastText is a library for efficient learning of word representations and sentence classification. we use it to represent every feature as a vector.

+The preprocessing on data has been done in two files:

+A- Data cleaning by removing emojis, symbols, pictographs, non-English charecters, numbers ,and links.
+B- Data cleaning in A ,word stemming, and stop words removal.